 Plans originally called for construction of the football stadium on the site in time for the return of football in 2014.
 The university instead opted to build the stadium, named Stoffer Family Stadium, on campus.
 The stadium and the Duke Athletic Center are situated adjacent to the Wheeler Sports Center and serve as home to the school's football and track and field programs.

-The Austin Sports Complex is officially located at 1013 Crestview Drive, Newberg, OR 97132, and is bordered by Villa Road to the east, Crestview Drive to the south, Center Street to the west, and the Joan Austin Elementary School and Newberg Christian Church properties to the north.
+The Austin Sports Complex is located at 1953 N Center St., Newberg, OR 97132, and is bordered by Villa Road to the east, Crestview Drive to the south, Center Street to the west, and the Joan Austin Elementary School and Newberg Christian Church properties to the north.